 Turn right and climb 11 steps.
 To your left, take four more.
 Bear right to find where flowers reflect the colors of inside décor.
-Look for the boy with dolphin fountain outside.
-Then, notice glass panes of many shades made to look old when applied.
+Notice glass panes of many shades, made to look old when applied.
+Peek through a clear basement one to view the pool inside!